Leonid Chernovetskyi: Political career

 Chernovetskyi is the leader of the Christian Liberal Party of Ukraine.
 He joined the party in 1996 and was elected to the Ukrainian Parliament, the Verkhovna Rada, representing one of Kyiv's constituencies.
 He was reelected in 1998 and 2002.
-During his last term (2002–2006) he was a member of the Committee of National Budget and head of the Committee of a Control of Budget Spending.
+During his last term (2002–2006) he was a member of the Committee of National Budget and head of the Committee for Budget Control and Spending.
 He also was a member of the Our Ukraine fraction in Parliament.
 In 1998-1999 Chernovestkyi was a co-chair, and in 1999-2000 the chair of the "For Beautiful Ukraine" party.
 From 1997 to 2001 he was a member of the Economic Advisory Council to the President of Ukraine.

-While being a member of Verhovna Rada Leonid Chernovetskyi strongly supported people of Kyiv in struggle for their rights against officials of Kyiv City State Administration.
+While being a member of Verhovna Rada Leonid Chernovetskyi advocated for citizens in disputes with officials of Kyiv City State Administration.
 During this time his office helped thousands of Kyiv citizens.
 In some cases he personally sought positive resolutions.

-In 2003, he initiated the adoption of the law "On the protection of public morals", which govern the basic directions of state regulation of information products circulation which affect negatively on public morality.
-The law also imposed prohibition on the production and circulation of pornographic nature objects.
+In 2003, he introduced a bill in parliament "On the protection of public morals", which governs the state regulation on the circulation of information and media products which negatively affect public morality.
+The law also imposed prohibition on the production and circulation of pornographic materials.